JoshuaDelosSantos/CMS-LearningJournal/week01_journal.md

 ## Career/Employability/Learning insights
 Since AI is advancing rapidly, I believe DevOps skills will remain valuable longer than front-end, back-end, and database engineering, making them a crucial area to explore for job security.

 Within the first week of this subject, it has become clear to me that I know less than what I don't know.
 This feeling can be compared to the observable universe in contrast to the theories of the unobservable universe.
 I was only introduced to these technologies thanks to this subject.

-I prefer the learning method of this subject compared to a more 'traditional' lecture video based content as this type of learning simulates the feeling of entrepreneurship for me, which makes it more fun and engaging.
+I prefer the learning method of this subject compared to a more 'traditional' lecture video based content as this type of learning stimulates hunger for information.